 The City of Paducah participates in the National Flood Insurance Program (NFIP), a component of the Federal Emergency Management Agency (FEMA).
-As required by the NFIP, Flood Damage Prevention Ordinance #2011-10-7871 (Chapter 50, Section II) was adopted by the Paducah Board of Commissioners and is enforced by the Paducah Engineering-Public Works Department.
-This Ordinance regulates development within Special Flood Hazard Areas and enforces flood control to reduce flood damage within the community.
+As required by the NFIP, Paducah Code of Ordinance Chapter 50 Section II regulates development within Special Flood Hazard Areas and enforces flood control to reduce flood damage within the community.
 The City’s participation in the NFIP is an important element in making flood insurance available to home owners, renters and business owners.

-In conjunction with the adoption of the Flood Damage Prevention Ordinance, the revised Flood Insurance Rate Maps (FIRMs) and the revised Flood Insurance Study (FIS) were also adopted.
-The Ordinance, FIRMs and FIS became officially effective on November 2, 2011.
+Along with the adoption of the Flood Damage Prevention Ordinance in November 2011, the revised Flood Insurance Rate Maps (FIRMs) and the revised Flood Insurance Study (FIS) were also adopted.

 The City Engineer has been appointed by the Paducah Board of Commissioners as the Floodplain Administrator to administer, implement, and enforce the provisions of the Flood Damage Prevention Ordinance.

-In order to obtain a Special Flood Hazard Area Development Permit (SFHA Development Permit), a Special Flood Hazard Area Development Permit Application (SFHA Development Permit Application) shall be completed and submitted to the Floodplain Administrator prior to the commencement of any development activity within all Special Flood Hazard Areas (SFHA).
-The SFHA Development Permit Application will require the submittal of proposed development plans and specifications prepared by a Kentucky Registered Professional Engineer or Architect along with a $100 application fee.
+A Special Flood Hazard Development Permit (SFHA) APPLICATION shall be completed and submitted to the Floodplain Administrator prior to the commencement of any development activity within all Special Flood Hazard Areas (SFHA).
+The application which is required through Paducah Code of Ordinances Chapter 50 Division V requires the submittal of proposed development plans and specifications prepared by a Kentucky Registered Professional Engineer or Architect along with a $100 application fee.

 For more information regarding FEMA National Flood Insurance Program visit the FEMA website.